Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 Being two different people in one relationship can be hard sometimes!

-You might worry about the differences between you, ask for lots of reassurance that you’re ok, or even try to mould yourself to fit what you think your partner wants from you.
+You might worry about the differences between you, ask for lots of reassurance that you’re okay, or even try to mould yourself to fit what you think your partner wants from you.

-The trouble is that disagreements are good for us!
-As long as we air them in ways which respect each other’s opinions, desires, and responsibilities, they keep a relationship alive, and both partners growing.
+The trouble with avoiding disagreements is that they’re actually good for us!
+As long as we air them in ways which respect each other’s opinions, desires, and responsibilities, differences in our points of view keep a relationship alive, and both partners growing.

-Strong feelings of either – or both – guilt and resentment can be a sign that partners are struggling with their differences internally, instead of getting them out in the open.
+Strong feelings of either – or both – guilt and resentment can be a sign that you’re struggling with differences bewteen you and your partner internally, instead of getting them out in the open.

-Resentment creeps in when we are not being fully open with each other about our wants and needs.
+Resentment creeps in when we’re not being fully open with each other about our wants and needs.

 It happens when we’re afraid to let each other see our whole selves, with our whole range of desires (including ones which are inconvenient to our partners).